Marktitcomb/tech-repairs-service/tech-service-web/src/main/resources/Readme.txt

     So it's all just in memory not being connected to the repositories like in (JPA)

     This is just used as a simple stage for testing etc

+    public class OwnerMappingService extends AbstractMapService<Owner, Long>{ ....

+    so now the Owner service implementation is extending the abstract class and filling in the generics so the concrete function in AbstractMapService can be used by calling super!!!